Become a Green School

 - Investigation and Interview

 When you are ready to become an Oregon Green School, please request an application below.
-A unique link to our online application system will be created and emailed to you from our Program Coordinator.
+A unique link to our online application system will be created and emailed to you from our Program Coordinator and your school name will be added to our website indicating certification is in process.
 Remember to have fun, engage your students, and come up with realistic and ambitious goals to make a difference at your school and within your community.

 COVID-19 NOTE: We understand that completing certain aspects of the OGS application process may not be possible while maintaining Covid-19 health and safety best practices.
-We have done our best to modify our applications to accommodate current health and safety protocols but please don’t hesitate to reach out to email@example.com if you are struggling to complete any portion of the application due to Covid-19 restrictions.
-We are happy to troubleshoot and modify the process to meet your school’s needs during this challenging time.
+We have done our best to modify our applications to accommodate current health and safety protocols.
+Please don’t hesitate to reach out to email@example.com if you are struggling to complete any portion of the application due to Covid-19 restrictions.
+We are happy to troubleshoot and modify the process to meet your school’s needs during these challenging times.